 Similarly, Fry words are often taught in order of frequency.
 For example, the first 100 most frequent words might be taught in Grade 1, the next 100 in Grade 2 and so on.

 An alternative approach is to group sight words according to how difficult they are to decode using the principles of phonics.
-Words that follow the most basic alphabetic code are taught first followed by words with more complex spelling patterns.
+Words with similar spelling patterns can also be taught together with this approach.